The certification process

 Provisional and subject to confirmation practising certificates

-Provisionally certificated teachers are usually newly qualified teachers who don’t yet have enough teaching experience to meet all of the Practising Teacher Criteria.
+Provisionally certificated teachers are usually newly qualified teachers who don’t yet have enough teaching experience to meet all of the Standards for the Teaching Profession.
 They need to complete a broad-based programme of induction and mentoring over two years to gain full certification.

-Teachers who are certificated subject to confirmation are experienced teachers who have previously met all of the Practising Teacher Criteria, but have not been able to be assessed as meeting them recently.
+Teachers who are certificated subject to confirmation are experienced teachers who have previously met all of the Standards for the Teaching Profession, but have not been able to be assessed as meeting them recently.
 This is because they haven’t had enough recent teaching experience in an approved setting, or their teaching has been too part-time or casual for a meaningful assessment to have been made by their professional leader.
 Some teachers who apply for registration and a practising certificate for the first time may be able to be certificated subject to confirmation.

 If you wish to have your application considered for a subject to confirmation practising certificate, you will need to provide evidence of: